Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

-Stakeholders are people who contribute to, and have an interest in public education and supporting student achievement and well-being within the District.
+Stakeholders are people who contribute to, and have an interest in public education and supporting student achievement and well-being within the Division.
 The Education Act uses the phrase “partner(s) in education” to describe stakeholders.
 Stakeholders include but are not limited to:

 Division.
 There are different expectations and parameters for interactions with a student, parent, staff member, community connection, donor, funder, partner, sponsor, school council, tenant, vendor or volunteer.
 However, all stakeholder relationships require varying degrees of support and communication, and a common understanding of each party’s role and responsibilities.

 Definitions for the following terms and for terminology for all other policies related to AE.BP Welcoming, Inclusive, Safe and Healthy Learning and Working Environments are found in a Glossary of Terms (linked in References).

 The Board believes education is the foundation for a democratic and civil society, and that everyone has a vested interest in education.
 A thriving education system that engages all students to their capacity is a shared responsibility between the Division and members of the community.
 In order to serve the diverse needs of students and support their full development and well-being, the Division needs the help of all education stakeholders in:

 • supporting our Vision, Mission, Values and Priorities;

 • enhancing the educational opportunities and supports available for students;

 • supporting early childhood development and preparation of children for success in school;

 • supporting the smooth transition of students from high school to the next phase of their lives;

 • creating school environments that provide additional supports for children, families and communities;